kunj-sangani/react-tab-conversationview/README.md

   - **npm install**
   - **gulp serve**

-> As this SPFx webpart only works with in Teams's context, please follow below links to deploy it to tenant and make it available in Microsoft Teams
+As this SPFx webpart only works with in Teams's context, please follow below links to deploy it to tenant and make it available in Microsoft Teams

 [Package and Deploy](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab#package-and-deploy-your-web-part-to-sharepoint)

 [Making the web part availble in Teams](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab#make-the-web-part-available-in-microsoft-teams)

+if you want to use ready made package solution you can download it from [here](./assets/tab-conversations.sppkg)

 ## Concept Explored